 A Class 2 medical lasts 4 years if issued under the age of 40, otherwise 2 years

 At all times, CASA may reduce these time frames if individual circumstances warrant greater surveillance.

 I have a medical condition, how will this affect my medical certificate?

-In a newsletter to Medical Examiners in June 2015, CASA advised that it processes approximately 26,000 applications a year.
-Of these, approximately 170 a year are declined, which is just over 0.5%.
+At a Medical Examiners Conference in March 2018, CASA advised that it processes approximately 28,000 applications a year.
+Of these, approximately 90 were declined, which is just over 0.3%.
 Chances are, your medical condition has been seen by CASA before, and there is a way to ensure that you can either obtain, or continue to fly with your medical condition, provided it is stable and has a low possibility of an unexpected outcome.

 Pilots who have extensive experience and a new, debilitating disease processes are often still able to fly, albeit with restrictions in place that do not prohibit flying commercially.

 Class 1 Medical Certificate & Class 3 Medical Certificate